dotysan/adsb-postgis-docker/README.md

 # opensky-postgis-docker
 Dockerfile for Aircraft trajectories in PostGIS talk

-Create a `.evn` file that exports your OpenSky Network credentials:
+Create a `.env` file that exports your OpenSky Network credentials:

 ```
 export OPENSKY_USER="user name"